- Writer's Guidelines

-The 2017 digital issue is now available in the BMCA store for purchase.
+The 2021 digital and print issues are now available in the BMCA store for purchase.

 ConCurrents is a quarterly e-newsletter for members, the BMCA board and committees, and the BMC training programs to share news, photos, writing, and updates.
 It is a vehicle for keeping members in touch all around the world, and to celebrate our development and achievements as a community.
 Members may access and download all back issues of ConCurrents online.